-If you really don’t know if you will like the sport, wait for a free fishing day if your state has those, or buy a pass where you can fishing for a week to try it out, and if you want to go more, you can buy the yearly license.
-Always check with your local Fish and Game in your state, and see if they have free fishing days, and temporary passes for sale.
-Check out a full list of all states fish and game websites HERE on our site.
+If you really don’t know if you will like the sport, wait for a free fishing day if your state has those, or buy a pass where you can fish for a week to try it out, and if you want to go more, you can buy the yearly license.
+Always check with your local Fish and Game in your state, and see if they have free fishing days and temporary passes for sale.
+Check out a full list of all state’s fish and game websites HERE on our site.

 Fishing does not have to be an expensive sport to get into.
 If you are really starting out for your first time, you can really get away with a rod, reel, fishing pass, and some bait and tackle for very little money.
 It really depends on how you feel about it, and if you have ever tried it before.

 You can spend very little, or a lot of money on different setups, so it is good if you stick with the middle of the road when first starting out.
 This way if you like it, you don’t have to upgrade right away, and if you don’t really like it, you can try to recoup some of your money by selling your gear on Craigslist or eBay.